SRIVIDYAMEDURI/Deep-Learning/Datapreparation.md

 ![Data Types](https://github.com/SRIVIDYAMEDURI/Deep-Learning/blob/master/images/Data%20Types.png)

 5. In the Sampling part of Add Data Source wizard, select sample: “Top 1000 (Active)” and leave all other options default.
-Vienna allows users to have multiple samples per data source.
+AMLWorkbench allows users to have multiple samples per data source.
 The Active indicator lets the user choose which sample to use when displaying the data source.

 ![Sampling part](https://github.com/SRIVIDYAMEDURI/Deep-Learning/blob/master/images/Sampling%20part.png)